 The Abyssinian cat, also known as Aby, is a fun-loving, affectionate, and friendly breed.
 They are very active and very intelligent.
-You will find your cat to be both entertaining and energetic.
-They will often climb to the highest available spot to survey their surroundings.
+They are both entertaining and energetic.
+They like to climb to the highest available spot to survey their surroundings.

 Plan to spend a lot of time with your Abyssinian, as they enjoy playing with adults, children, strangers and other pets.
 They do require a fair amount of brain stimulation as well as attention several times per day.
-This breed will also play fetch, so having toys available for them to play with is important.
+This breed loves to play, so having toys available for them to play with is important.

 The training of an Aby requires patience and persistence.
-They thrive on praise and will come to understand the desired behavior.
-The use of scratching posts around the home will aid in your cat being able to satisfy their need to scratch and could save some wear and tear on your furniture.
+They thrive on praise and will learn well with positive reinforcement.
+The use of scratching posts around the home will give your cat something to scratch and should save some wear and tear on your furniture.
 Be sure to remind your pet to use them.

-This breed is not cold tolerant, but does love to sunbathe.
-They will need your help to ensure that they do not overdo their time in direct sunlight as they can get sunburned.
+Abyssinians are not cold tolerant, but do love to sunbathe.
+They will need your help to ensure that they do not spend too long in direct sunlight or they may get sunburned.

 The Abyssinian is a medium-sized cat with a long body that has a sleek look.
 The cat has long and slim legs.
 They stand well off the ground giving the appearance that the cat is standing on the tips of their toes.
 Their paws are oval and small with the front paws having five toes and back paws having four.